bearcott/notes/sophomore/physEM/lesson5.md

 - sigma = charge / area
 - ro = charge / volume

+When excess charge is placed on a solid conductor and is at rest, it stays on the surface of the material, not inside.
+- excess means not electrons that compose the material.
+- also the electric field inside the conductor is 0.
+  - even if the sphere was hollow

+    volume charge density = Q / V

 ![](charge.png)

 assume *electrostatic equillibrium* electric field is 0 inside an objects.
 Then there are no charges inside, unless on the surface.
 - this is why charges are perpendicular.

 **cavity stuff**

+If there is a positive charge in a cavity, there has to be a negative charge on surface of that cavity
+- due to Gauss's law that there can be no net charge inside an uncharged surface.

 ![](cavity.png)